 Residents of Comoisseurs neighborhoods are somewhat older, with a median age of 47.7 years, Approximately 70 percent of the population is married, although residents appear coset or extrement than follorificating ago, popered to the households are merrate couples with children living at home.
 Ethnic diversity is neighble.
 Comoisseurs are second in affluence only to the Too Bung segment.
 This market is well educated, 55 per ent of the population aged 25 years and older hold a bachelor's or greduate degree.
 Employed residents entit wages from high-paying management, polessional, and sales jobs, Many are self-employed; the rate is twice that of the national average.
 For additional information on this lifestyle, click high Jirwww etc. com/-/imedia/Hear-Pots/data/etal data/pdfs/apetty-singles/37 comoisseurs.pdf but Area in the report deather regularized argument in the area, and describes the securorismic quality of the investable registerings.
 The most is a comparized of the performed registering in the area, by Tapestry segment, or the percent of households or population in the Linkes (states, by segment.
-An index of 100 Selection of the performed registering the segment.
-An index of 100 Selection of the performance of the performan
+An index of 100 Selection of the performance of the percent of households or population in the Linkes (states, by segment.
+An index of 100 Selection of the performance of the percent of households or population in the Linkes (states, by segment.
+An index of 100 Selection of the performance of the percent of the percen